Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

-To investigate the emergence of streaks from unsteady disturbances, we evaluate weakly nonlinear evolution of the oblique waves which undergo largest amplification by the linearized dynamics at the reattachment (i.e., at $x=60$).
-In particular, we introduce forcing inputs with ($\omega=\pm 0.4, \lambda_{z}=3$) that are identified via \mbox{input-output analysis in \S~\ref{sec:io}.}
+\tc{black}{To investigate the emergence of streaks from unsteady disturbances, we introduce forcing inputs with ($\omega=\pm 0.4, \lambda_{z}=3$) and examine a weakly nonlinear evolution of the resulting oblique waves.
+These forcing inputs are introduced at the upstream plane $x_{\mathrm{in}} = 25$ and their spatial structure is identified using the resolvent analysis of \S~\ref{sec:io} to generate the most energetic response at the reattachment \mbox{(i.e., at $x_\mathrm{out}=60$).}}